 - Peak rail tickets.
 For commuters who rely on the train to get to work in London, demand will be very inelastic.
-If price of fares from Surbiton to London increase, demand will only fall by a small amount.
+If the price of fares from Surbiton to London increase, demand will only fall by a small amount.
 The alternatives for commuting into London, such as driving are limited.

 - Cigarettes.
 If cigarette tax increases and the price of all tobacco increases, demand will be inelastic because many smokers are addicted and don’t have any alternatives to keep buying.

 - Apple iPhones, iPads.
-The Apple brand is so strong that many consumers will pay a premium for apple products.
-If the price rises for apple iPhone, many will continue to buy.
-If it was a less well known brand like Dell computers, you would expect demand to be price elastic.
+The Apple brand is so strong that many consumers will pay a premium for Apple products.
+If the price rises for Apple iPhone, many will continue to buy.
+If it was a less well-known brand like Dell computers, you would expect demand to be price elastic.

-Examples of elastic demand
+Examples of price elastic demand

 - Heinz soup.
 These days there are many alternatives to Heinz soup.
-If price rises, people will switch to less expensive varieties.
+If the price rises, people will switch to less expensive varieties.

 - Daily Express.
-If the Daily express increases in price, there are similar newspapers people will switch to.
+If the Daily Express increases in price, there are similar newspapers people will switch to.
 For example, the Daily Mail or Daily Mirror.
 If it was a newspaper like the Financial Times of the Economist, demand would be more inelastic, as there is no close substitute to the Financial Times.

 - Porsche sports car.
 As income increases, people can spend a higher % of their income on the car

 - Organic bread.
 If income increases people may switch to the ‘luxury’ option of organic bread.

 - Homemade soup.
 If income increases, people will buy the more expensive fresh soup, rather than cheaper tins, which aren’t as nice.